Interpreting the Enhanced Feedback Report

 Reaching this threshold may be clinically meaningful and indicate recent improvement or worsening over and above any natural variations that may occur.
 Perhaps there was a recent event in the client’s life, or something else to be explored further in session.
 Hovering over the icon gives a text explanation of its meaning, for additional clarification.
 If there is no acute change icon, no acute change for that measure was indicated since the last administration.

-In the examples below, the client report of “Therapy Alliance'' was “Moderate” and orange, as an item to pay attention to.
-However, alliance has acutely improved since the last session, as noted by the sun icon.
-Additionally, since the start of treatment there has been an improving trend.
-This may mean that in or since the last session the patient feels an increased alliance with the provider and that over time, that alliance has consistently improved.
+In the examples below, the client report of “Symptoms'' was “Moderate” and orange, as an item to pay attention to.
+However, symptoms have worsened since the last session, as noted by the thundercloud icon.

 Details Panel